Temporary Emigration

 theme(plot.title = element_text(face = "bold", hjust = 0.5),

-The key thing to notice is that the two gamma parameters allow the model to represent memory in the availability process.
-Whether an animal is available at time \(t\) can depend on whether it was available at time \(t-1\).
-This is a Markov process, which is just a fancy way of saying the next state depends only on the current state.
+The thing worth clocking here is that two gamma parameters buy the model a bit of memory.
+Whether an animal is around at time \(t\) is allowed to lean on whether it was around at time \(t-1\).
+That’s what makes it a Markov process, which is just a posh way of saying the next state depends only on where you are right now, not on the whole history of how you got there.

 Random vs Markovian temporary emigration